camunda/zeebe-process-test/README.md

 and thus is not bound to a specific Java version.
 In the future this should be Java 8 compatible.
 5. QA
 - This module contains our QA tests.
 There is no reason to depend on this module.
 It is not bound to a specific Java version.

+## Backwards compatibility
+Starting from release 1.4.0 we will ensure backwards compatibility in this project.
+This will be limited to the extension, the assertions and the public interfaces.
+We will aim to be backwards compatible on other modules, however this is not guaranteed.
+Using / extending these are at your own risk.

 ## Contributing